neo-project/neo-modules/README.md

 ## What is it

-A set of plugins that can be used inside the NEO core library is available in this repository.
+A set of plugins/modules that can be used inside the NEO core library is available in this repository.
 You can refer to [the official documentation](https://docs.neo.org/docs/en-us/node/cli/setup.html) for the more detailed usage guide.

-In addition, a C# SDK is included for developers to call RPC methods with ease.
+In addition, a C# SDK module is included for developers to call RPC methods with ease.

 ## Using Plugins
 Plugins can be used to increase functionality, as well as providing policies definitions of the network.